mzattera/b2fJ/docs/index_new.md

 At last!
 You can now run your Java program on your C64.

-If you don`t have a C64 at hand (and if you do, please send me a video of your Java running on it) you can use the WinVICE emulator that is (re)distributed with b2fJ, under `redistr\WinVICE-3.1-x86`; you can launch "x64.exe" then under "File > Autostart Disk/Tape image" choose the `b2fJ.prg` file you created above.
+If you don't have a C64 at hand (and if you do, please send me a video of your Java running on it) you can use the WinVICE emulator that is (re)distributed with b2fJ, under `redistr\WinVICE-3.1-x86`; you can launch "x64.exe" then under "File > Autostart Disk/Tape image" choose the `b2fJ.prg` file you created above.